beeva-arturomartinez/beeva-best-practices/backend/microservices/README.md

 Eureka server exposes the information of all of the microservices registered throughout the REST API and the Web UI.

-This eureka client is included in Spring Cloud as an annotation: @EnableEurekaServer
+Eureka server is included in Spring Cloud as an annotation: @EnableEurekaServer

 #### Eureka Client